mglantz/bicycle/README.md

 # Managing Bicycle
 Before starting to operate your Bicycle, update manage/bicycle-inventory with the correct IP address to your Bicycle.

-## Synchrone a yum repository to your Bicycle
+## Synchronize a yum repository to your Bicycle
 Below playbook will synchronize a yum repository from the network/internet to /var/www/html/repo-id.
 The repository will become available via http://bicycle/repo-id.
 ```
 cd bicycle/manage